simpleanalytics/blog/_posts/2021-05-19-floc-is-a-flop.md

 Google has proposed monitoring the system and looking for any associations with sensitive categories.
 If it finds a particular cohort that is too closely related to a specific group, the server could choose new parameters for the algorithm and regroup those users.

-This solution has a bigger hole than the bucket.
+This solution produces even more significant privacy issues.

 To monitor how FLoC groups correlate with sensitive categories in the first place, **Google would have to collect and observe an astronomical amount of data about users' race, gender, religion, age, health, and financial status**.